AxonIQ/reference-guide/part3/command-dispatching.md

 One of the advantages of using a command bus is the ability to undertake action based on all incoming commands.
 Examples are logging or authentication, which you might want to do regardless of the type of command.
 This is done using Interceptors.

 There are different types of interceptors: Dispatch Interceptors and Handler Interceptors.
-The former are invoked before a command is dispatched to a Command Handler.
+Dispatch Interceptors are invoked before a command is dispatched to a Command Handler.
 At that point, it may not even be sure that any handler exists for that command.
-The latter are invoked just before the Command Handler is invoked.
+Handler Interceptors are invoked just before the Command Handler is invoked.

 Message Dispatch Interceptors
 -----------------------------